Logoi-Linguistics/Logoi-Linguistics/README.md

 % This sentence is translated to Prolog.
 This sentence is translated to Prolog. ; This sentence is ignored.
 % This sentence is translated to Prolog.
 This-is-translated-to-Prolog. ; This sentence is ignored.

+; Mathematical:

 This-is-translated-to-Lisp. ; This sentence is ignored.
-This-is-translated-to-Lisp. ; This sentence is ignored. % This sentence is ignored.
+    This-is-translated-to-Lisp.
     This-is-translated-to-Lisp. ; This sentence is ignored.
+        This-is-translated-to-Lisp.
+            This-is-translated-to-Lisp. ; This sentence is ignored.

+This-is-translated-to-Lisp. ; This sentence is ignored.
 This-is-ignored.
+This-is-translated-to-Lisp. ; This sentence is ignored. % This sentence is ignored.
 This-is-translated-to-Lisp. % This sentence is translated to Prolog. ; This sentence is ignored.
 This-is-translated-to-Lisp.
 This-causes-a-formatting-error. ; (1 Atom per Line)